ValenceEncoder/Valence/README.md

 By using FFMPEG to preserve (copy) `x264` / `h264` encoded video streams stored in MKV containers and converting them to MP4 containers, we can save a heap of CPU cycles and time!

-### MKV2ATV is basically just a wrapper/plugin for the following amazing open source projects
+### Valence is basically just a wrapper/plugin for the following amazing open source projects
 * [FFmpeg](https://ffmpeg.org) binaries for conversion and video file analysis
 * [Electron](https://electron.atom.io/) for a quick and easy cross-platform GUI application
 * [electron-prebuilt-compile](https://github.com/electron-userland/electron-prebuilt-compile) which allows me to use T